-Secure the network through our ML-powered Next-Generation Firewalls, available in a number of form factors, including physical, virtual, and containerized appliances, as well as a cloud-delivered service.
-This also includes our add-on Cloud-delivered Security Services ("Security Services"), such as Threat Prevention, WildFire, URL Filtering, DNS Security, IoT Security, GlobalProtect, SD-WAN, and Enterprise Data Loss Prevention that secure applications, users, and devices across our ML-powered Next-Generation Firewalls, Prisma, and Cortex product lines.
+• Enabling zero trust network security through our ML-Powered Next-Generation Firewalls, available in a number of form factors, including physical, virtual, and containerized appliances, as well as a cloud-delivered service.
+This also includes our add-on Cloud-delivered Security Services ("Security Services"), such as Threat Prevention, WildFire, Advanced URL Filtering, DNS Security, IoT Security, GlobalProtect, SD-WAN, Enterprise Data Loss Prevention, and SaaS Security that secure applications, users, and devices across our ML-Powered Next-Generation Firewalls, Prisma, and

+Cortex product lines.
 Panorama, our network security management solution, available as hardware or virtual machine, can centrally manage all of our firewalls irrespective of their form factor, location, or scale.